Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Quadratic dissipative dynamics

-We consider generic dissipative processes such as pump and loss of bosonic excitations at rates $\gamma^+$ and $\gamma^-$, diffusion in momentum space at rate $\gamma^{x}$ (implemented through operators $x_i$) and in position space at rate $\gamma^p$ (implemented through operators $p_i$).
-We allow for these processes to be non-local, i.e.~they do not occur independently from site to site.
-The matrix $C$ is determined by the combination of all these processes, $C=\sum_\alpha C^{\alpha}$ with $\alpha=+,-,x,p$, each one contributing with a term specified by the blocks $ [C^{\alpha}]_{ij}=\gamma^\alpha f^\alpha_{ij} c^\alpha$ where
+The map in Eq.~\eqref{Lindblad} can account for completely generic quadratic dissipative processes.
+For concreteness, we discuss here in details the form assumed by the generator for the most common dissipative processes.
+We consider pump and loss of bosonic excitations at rates $\gamma^+$ and $\gamma^-$, diffusion in momentum space at rate $\gamma^{x}$ (implemented through operators $x_i$) and in position space at rate $\gamma^p$ (implemented through operators $p_i$).
+However, our approach is very general and is not restricted to these cases.
+We further allow for dissipation to be non-local, i.e.~not occurring independently from site to site.
+The matrix $C$ consists of the combination of different processes.
+For example, one may have $C=\sum_\alpha C^{\alpha}$ where $C^\alpha$, with $\alpha=+,-,x,p$, are associated with the processes mentioned above and read as $\lceil C^{\alpha}\rfloor_{ij}=\gamma^\alpha f^\alpha_{ij} c^\alpha$, with